 To be eligible to reside in University-owned housing, a student must be at least 16 years of age during the period of occupancy.

-To be eligible to reside in University-owned housing, a student must be scheduled for Brandywine courses as a degree-seeking student.
+To be eligible to reside in University-owned housing, a student must be scheduled for Brandywine courses as a degree-seeking student; non-degree students may be eligible for housing as space allows.
 The student is responsible for full payment of room and board charges for the contracted period.
 Room and board charges will be applied to the student's LionPATH account.
 The Bursar will generate bills on a monthly basis, with an identified due date.
 Failure to pay the bill by the due date will result in late fees being applied to the account.

 CHANGE OF CAMPUS REGISTRATION

-If a student’s University academic records reflect a campus other than Brandywine after July 1, their room assignment will be changed to “Space Reserved” until the change of campus is approved.
-The student will then be assigned to either a regular or supplemental housing room, whichever is available.
-If the change of campus to Brandywine is not approved, and the student does not notify the Housing and Food Services Office prior to arrival day, the student’s HFS Contract will be cancelled and the student will forfeit the $100 housing deposit.
+If a student's University academic records reflect a campus other than Brandywine after July 1, their room assignment will be changed to "Space Reserved" until the change of campus is approved.
+The student will then be assigned to an available space.
+If the change of campus to Brandywine is not approved, and the student does not notify the Housing and Food Services Office , the student's HFS Contract will be cancelled after the University’s drop/add period has passed.

 Unless a student requests an extension of the arrival period by contacting the Housing and Food Services Office, the University is not obligated to hold a specific room assignment later than 5:00 p.m. on the first day of classes.
 If a student arrives after that time, the student must accept other available accommodations, whether in regular or supplemental housing, and will remain obligated to the HFS Contract and for paying for the full room and board charges if enrolled at the University.